BVLC/caffe/examples/mnist/readme.md

     ./read_npy predictions.npy

-And here we go, almost all the predictions predict the right figure.
+And here we go, almost all the predictions predict the right figure!
 The output format is one row per input image, each vector displaying probabilities for each class.

 ### Um...
 How about GPU training?